StudioSpindle/semi-website/_marketplace/SAP.html.md

 ---
 published: true
 bodyclass: page--use-cases
-layout: layout-use-case
+layout: layout-marketplace
-title: Enrich transactional information to discover insights for customers
+title: SAP Classification
 description: Enable financial institutions to create new and enhanced products for their business customers by enriching transactional datasets with supplementary data and by discovering new relations in those sets.
-tags: ['banking & finance']
+tags: ['plugin']
 order: 8
 image: /img/illustrations/BankingFinanceII.svg
 imageCard: /img/decoration/use-case-finance-1@2x.jpg